 - A network patron card in Primo

 In a fulfillment network, the resource owning library is the patron’s service provider.
 The resource owning library directly manages all aspects of the loan cycle with the requesting patron, including loan management (overdue, lost, renew etc.) and fine/fee related issues.
-The patron directly requests the resource from the specific library that owns the resource.
-The patron may request that the resource be picked up at the patron's home institution, the resource owning library, or another library within the network.
+The patron directly requests the resource from the library that owns the resource.
+The patron may request that the resource be picked up at the patron's home institution, the resource owning library, or another library within the fulfillment network.

 Primo configuration may be required if a single PDS installation is not shared between the member institutions that would like to allow direct requesting.